C3MA/fc_c/README.md

 fc_c
 ====

-Fullcircle network protocol in c.
-Workaround for Protobuf.
+Fullcircle protocol in c.
+With a custom implementation for Protobuf.

+Contains the following parts:
+- parsing Protobuf-structures
+- abstract Network API
+- abstract file parsing API